 I wanted to talk first about the quote from your study that reads “the marginalised non-Western lands and their peoples leaving the order of superior and inferior more or less unchanged through the history of the discipline.”
 I found that fascinating and wanted to have you expand on that a little bit.

-That came about from my co-author.
-She's been working in South Africa for the last 20 some odd years, and I gave a talk about how the Asian fossil record has been represented, and she was frustrated because she pointed out that no matter how the narrative goes, Africa is always at the bottom.
-If it's the site of human origins, they're primitive.
-If it was the last place to become human, they're primitive.
-So they can't win.
-That's actually how that came about was her frustration and observation that the starting point was the primitiveness of Africans and the elevation of Europeans.
-The irony is that novelties in human evolution—the youngest fossil record for our species and some of the latest developments—were in Europe, and somehow, that's still the pinnacle of our achievement.
-Everything is then framed as “these various places had art, but it all came together in Europe”, whereas before, in the 1940s and '50s, it was “it all started in Europe and no one else became civilised until after we developed art”.
+That came about from my co-author, Becky Ackermann.
+She’s been working in South Africa for the last 20 some odd years, and I gave a talk about how the Asian fossil record has been represented, and she was frustrated because she pointed out that no matter how the narrative goes, Africa is always at the bottom.
+If it’s the site of human origins, they’re primitive.
+If it was the last place to become human, they’re primitive.
+So they can’t win.
+So it came about from her frustration and observation that the starting point was the primitiveness of Africans and the elevation of Europeans.
+The irony is that the youngest fossil record for our species and some of the latest developments were in Europe, and somehow, that’s still the pinnacle of our achievement.
+Everything is now framed as “these various [other] places had art, but it all came together in Europe,” whereas before, in the 1940s and ‘50s, it was “it all started in Europe and no one else became civilised until after we developed art.”

 Your study seems to talk quite a bit about the subjective judgment of early human’s civility and how it was used as a weapon to “other” certain sects of the population.
 Can you expand on that idea and if it has changed at all today?

-Another area where I think it's reproduced is within archaeology.
-The unbelievably myopic view on how human culture should follow this linear projection towards technological complexities is so embedded in how they frame their findings and even the very simple one-to-one correspondence that archaeologists have no problem making—that if you see a certain type of stone tool, you have a more primitive hominin.
-The number of sites that have actually yielded Neanderthal fossils is far fewer than the number of sites that have yielded stone tools that archaeologists assume were made by Neanderthals because they're less sophisticated.
-So the marker of being a human the way we're human is to be more technologically advanced, and if we apply that same mentality to living humans, then we're ignoring the way that culture mediates how you adapt to your environment—you could use a fork or you could use your hands but you still eat.
+Another area where I think it’s reproduced is within archaeology.
+The unbelievably myopic view by some archaeologists that human culture should follow this linear projection towards technological complexities is so embedded in how they frame their findings, and some archaeologists have no problem making the very simple one-to-one correspondence—that if you see a certain type of stone tool, you have a more primitive hominin.
+The number of sites that have actually yielded Neanderthal fossils is far fewer than the number of sites that have yielded stone tools that archaeologists assume were made by Neanderthals because they’re less sophisticated.
+So the marker of being a human the way we’re human is to be more technologically advanced, and if we apply that same mentality to living humans, then we’re ignoring the way that culture mediates how you adapt to your environment—you could use a fork or you could use your hands, but you still eat.

-Biological anthropologists, for the most part, don't do that.
-If you don't have a fossil clutching a stone tool in its cold dead hand, you don't assume you know who made it.
-The division is, if you see upper-palaeolithic tools that are called blade tools, then it's a modern human site; if you see a flake tool, then it's a Neanderthal site.
+Biological anthropologists, for the most part, don’t do that.
+If you don’t have a fossil clutching a stone tool in its cold dead hand, you don’t assume you know who made it.
+The division I’m referring to is: if you see upper-palaeolithic tools that are called blade tools, then it’s a modern human site; if you see a flake tool, then it’s a Neanderthal site.
 That paradigm is still really influential where I work in India.

-So the paradigm that I've had to work in that does perpetuate this idea is that there is a type of tool called a microlith—this really small tool blade and several different stone blades are hafted into a piece of wood or a bone.
-Microlithic tools were first found in the Near East and were associated with agriculture, and so that became the end of the Stone Age since microlithic technology was advanced.
-Then microlithic tools were found in South Africa and they dated 70,000 years ago so, it's like one bizarre exception.
+The version of the paradigm that I’ve had to work is: there is a type of tool called a microlith which is a really small stone blade and several are hafted into a piece of wood or a bone.
+Microlithic tools were first found in the Near East and were associated with agriculture, so that came to be considered the end of the Stone Age since microlithic technology was considered technologically more advanced.
+Then microlithic tools were found in South Africa and they dated 70,000 years ago, so it’s like one bizarre exception.
 But then, over the last 10 years, microlithic tools have been found in India in very solidly stratified deposits around 40 to 50,000 years ago.
 What is being said is “this is a marker of modern human; we have to ask when did they come here and why did they bring this” instead of “microlithic technology clearly does not need to be built upon blade technology which is what came before it.”

-We thought it was part of this cumulative knowledge development process, but it's clearly not.
+We thought it was part of this cumulative knowledge development process, but it’s clearly not.
 Therefore, how is this technology mediating adaptation to different environments at different times in human history?
-That's what we should be asking, but instead, the dominant narrative is—I say dominant in terms of what I have to frame my grants within or what I have to frame my publications within—what does this say about modern humans in India?
-I don't think that's the question.
-Again it's like, well microliths are advanced, therefore microliths are more civilised, therefore they're more modern and more human, so we're just gonna use that as a marker for moderns.
+That’s what we should be asking, but instead, the dominant narrative—in terms of what I have to frame my grants or publications within—is what does this say about modern humans in India?
+I don’t think that’s the question.
+Again the narrative is, “well, microliths are advanced, therefore microlith makers are more civilised, therefore they’re more modern and more human, so we’re going to use that as a marker for moderns.”

 Do you think it’s fair to say that you feel that there is an overly linear structure being imposed on this story?
 Or is it more that you feel we should scrap the whole thing and start anew, coming from different angles?
 I guess I’m trying to get to: what is the “cardinal sin” in terms of the way this narrative has been structured?

-Where I'm going with all of this is that the cardinal sin is that what Western science has the characteristic of aiming to find universalities and generalisations versus Indigenous knowledge where the norm is to take a local approach.
-Trying to create one narrative for all of humans, for the whole world.
-Maybe it's not a cardinal sin so much—if people insist on doing it knowing that they're doing it, then it'll be a sin—right now it's just a lack of anyone who doesn't have that framework being part of the process.
-That's one of the problems—they're speaking to each other in such an echo chamber that no one is reflecting back to them how monolithic and myopic the views are.
-It's really inappropriate to do that, to try to come up with a universal model that explains the entire human fossil record across a range of ecological systems.
+Where I’m going with all of this is that the cardinal sin is that Western science aims to find universalities and generalisations, versus Indigenous knowledge where the norm is to take a local approach.
+Trying to create one narrative for all of humans, for the whole world—maybe it’s not a cardinal sin so much—unless people insist on doing it knowing that they’re doing it, then it’ll be a sin—but right now it’s just a lack of scholars who have that framework being part of the process.
+That’s one of the problems—Western scholars are speaking to each other in such an echo chamber that no one is reflecting back to them how monolithic and myopic the views are.
+It’s really inappropriate to try to come up with a universal model that explains the entire human fossil record across a range of ecological systems.

 So, obviously there’s a need to diversify the field.